surajbalwani/CitizenConcernPlatform/Frontend/README.md

-# Citizen Concern Platform - Frontend
+# Citizen Sphere - Frontend

-Angular 19 PWA frontend for the Citizen Concern Platform, providing citizen and government portals for civic engagement.
+Angular 19 PWA frontend for the Citizen Sphere, providing citizen and government portals for civic engagement.

 **Built with:**

 - Angular 19 with Standalone Components
 - Angular Material Design
 - Angular Signals for state management